greenren/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-Count the number of missing values in the data set:
+First, we count the number of missing values in the data set:

 ```r
 sum(is.na(data))          # in total